newjersey/navigator.business.nj.gov/content/src/display-content/roadmap-sidebar-cards/not-registered.md

 color: primary
 headerBackgroundColor: null
 borderColor: primary-light
-section: "above-opportunities"
+section: above-opportunities
 ---

-### Register to Save Your Progress
+### Save Your Progress

-Don’t lose your progress.
-Complete your registration by creating a free [myNewJersey account](/self-register) now.
+Now that you've filled out your business information, you can save your progress and come back later by  [creating an account](/self-register).